AARP Eye Center

 - If you claim benefits with fewer than 35 years of earnings, Social Security credits you with no income for each year up to 35.
 For example, if you worked for 30 years, there will be five zeroes in your benefit calculation.
 If you continue working, each year with earnings displaces a zero.

 - If you file before reaching full retirement age, your benefit is reduced whether you work or not.
-Full retirement age is 66 and 4 months for people born in 1956 and is gradually increasing to 67.
+Full retirement age is 66 and 4 months for people born in 1956 and two months later for those born in 1957.
+The age is gradually increasing to 67.